jordanstern1/Belief_Revision_on_Twitter/README.md

 ![Alt text](wordclouds_50topics/wordcloud_ranking0_topic5.png)

-The bar chart below was generated using [evaluate_nmf.py](src/evaluate_nmf.py), and it shows the number of tweets belonging to that topic (the number of tweets who are more strongly associated with that particular topic than any other).
+The bar chart below was generated using [evaluate_nmf.py](src/evaluate_nmf.py), and it shows the number of tweets belonging to that topic (the number of tweets that are more strongly associated with that particular topic than any other).

 ![Alt text](plots/tweet_topic_sizes.png)

 We see that the largest topic is Topic \#2.
 To see the words associated with Topic
 \#2 or with any other topic, see the [wordclouds_50topics](wordclouds_50topics/) folder.
+In that folder, each word cloud is named by its ranking and its topic index \#.
+Hence, the word cloud for Topic \#2 is named [worcloudwordcloud_ranking49_topic2](wordclouds_50topics/worcloudwordcloud_ranking0_topic5.png).

 ## Time Series